 TUITION AND NON-RESIDENT FEE PAYMENT OPTIONS

-It does take time to process and review submitted residence forms.
+It does take time to process and review the submitted residence forms.
 In the meantime, if you need payment assistance with the term’s tuition and non-resident fees, a special installment payment plan is available to defer non-resident fees until your residency status for CSU tuition purposes is determined.
 To learn more, or to sign up for this plan, please visit Student Loan Services and Collections Office in ADM 140; this plan is not available online via CASHNet SmartPay.

 If you submitted your residence request form directly to the Admissions Office/Sandoval Student Services Center in SA 101, and received a document receipt, please bring this receipt with you when you sign up for the payment plan.